8 Classical Dances of India: A Rich Cultural Heritage

 Classical Dances of India – Bharatanatyam

 Bharatanatyam, one of India’s oldest and most renowned classical dance forms, originated in Tamil Nadu in southern India.
 This traditional art form has deep roots in spirituality, mythology, and classical aesthetics.
-Over centuries, Bharatanatyam has evolved from temple performances to theatrical stages around the world, retaining its essence and elegance.
+Over centuries, Bharatanatyam has evolved from temple performances to theatrical stages around the world.

 Origins and History